lynkfox/SentinelsTracker/README.md

 Construction of a CodeFirst, Entity Framework SQL database to store the information from the Statistics Project google form in a much more readily available, searchable, and processible format.

-The conclusion of Phase 1 will come with a translator that will be able to move the data from the Google Sheets to the database.
+The conclusion of Phase 1 will come with a translator that will be able to move the data from the Google Sheets to the database, plus all the default data needed for dependencies in said database (ie: hero information in the Hero table to be used as a relation to the HeroTeams ect ect)

+*Specifically:

++ CodeFirst proceedures
++ Microsoft SQL server setup
++ Google Forms translated to the database
++ Basic CRUD operations on the proto website

 ### Phase 2: The Website (Part 1) :

 An ASP.Net, Razor and Bootstrap webpage with Docker Support that will provide a landing site, an entry form (for entering game information) and a statistics page to view various statistics.
 In addition, there will be a user system allowing users to track their own games and entries into the Statistics Project Database.

 At the completion of Phase 2 this project will be deployed to live servers.
+(Possibly Azure?)

+*Specifically:
++ Entry form for entering new games
++ Entry validation
++ Statistics View
+	+ Overall
+	+ Indivdiual Characters/Entities
+	+ By User
+	+ By special categories (loss conditions, ect)
+	+ Searchable
++ User register
++ User Email verification
++ User Login
++ User Profile/Image
++ User retrieve games from old forms
++ User validation
++ User see own games
++ User Profile Edit
++ Super User ability to modify existing entries for editing purposes.

 ### Phase 3 : Android App :

 An android app that wil allow adding games to the database from the convience of your phone.

+*Specifically
++ User Login
++ See Own Games
++ Enter new game
++ Edit Profile

 ### Phase 4 : The Website (Part 2) :

+Continue to upgrade the website with new services, such as randomizer, wiki integration, and difficulty calculator

 + Basic integration of the statistics with Wiki information ( https://sentinelswiki.com/ )
 + Difficulty Calculator